“No other Roofing Company in Northern California Inspects, Repairs and Certifies More Roofs; or, Solves More Roof Leak Problems”

 Wood naturally attracts water to its surface and every time it rains the wood will swell.
 When it dries the wood will shrink.
 After multiple times of this happening the shakes can split.
 The upper edges of the shakes are much thinner and in the spaces between the shakes, called keyways, the sun will gradually burn through the shake leaving the felt underlayment or interlayment exposed.

-A typical repair will consist of replacing badly broken or split shakes and installing wood shims in the keyways to protect the exposed felt.
+A typical wood shake repair will consist of replacing badly broken or split shakes and installing wood shims in the keyways to protect the exposed felt.
 Keeping debris off of the roof is very important to prevent blockage and water collection that may lead to leaks.
 If continually inspected, maintained, and repaired, a wood shake roof can last a long time.
 Roof Doctors specializes in maintaining, repairing, and extending the life of roofs.
-Before you replace your wood shake or shingle roof, contact us for a 2nd opinion.
+Before you wood shake repair or replace shingle roof, contact us for a 2nd opinion.